CZ-NIC/fred-docs/Features/Concepts/ContactMerger.rst

 #.
 If the *source contact* has had the ``contactPassedManualVerification``
    status active, sets it on the *destination contact*.
 #.
 Deletes the *source contact* from the Registry.
 #.
-Generates new auth.info for the *destination contact*.
+Generates new authinfo for the *destination contact*.
 #.
 Generates poll messages for changes made in the step 2.

 .. _merge-auto-criteria: